Is your customer service team marching on without a clear sense of direction?

 Most businesses usually create a service level agreement (SLA) that shares the time within which tickets need to be resolved.

-If an agent repeatedly takes more time to resolve an issue than others, training them can be a great way to fill any knowledge gaps.
-Moreover, to reduce the average resolution time, you can create an internal knowledge base for your agents where they can find all relevant information and resolve issues with confidence.
+If an agent repeatedly takes more time to resolve an issue than others, arranging customer service training sessions can be a great way to fill any knowledge gaps.
+Moreover, to reduce the average resolution time, you can create an internal knowledge base for your agents to find all relevant information and confidently resolve issues.

 8. First Contact Resolution